 On September 17, 2020, following a hearing that day, the district court judge entered a nationwide preliminary injunction ordering USPS to: (1) immediately stop the policy changes implemented in July 2020, including the "leave mail behind" policy, where postal trucks are required to leave at specified times, regardless if there is mail still to be loaded, (2) continue its longstanding practice of treating all election mail as First Class mail, regardless of the paid postage, (3) not implement or enforce any "change in the nature of postal services which will generally affect service on a nationwide or substantially nationwide basis," absent a duly issued advisory opinion of the Postal Regulatory Commission, (4) replace equipment necessary to process election mail in accordance with First Class delivery standards.
-Defendants have until December 9, 2020 to file an answer to the complaint or move for dismissal.
+Defendants appealed the decision, then decided to voluntarily dismiss the appeal.
+The states voluntarily dismissed the district court case in February 2021.